Bus operators around the world have responded admirably to the challenges of the coronavirus pandemic.

 "You can see this moving into journey planners that take account of how full buses are, and live traffic situations.”

 NXWM has a strong track record on making use of technology.
-The company, which is part of National Express Group, is the UK’s largest mass transit operator outside London, and the first outside of London to offer contactless fare capping on its services.
-This was a major step forward that recognized that the way people work, and therefore travel, has changed – a trend that now looks set to accelerate.
+The company, which is part of National Express Group, is the UK’s largest bus operator outside London, and the first outside of London to offer contactless fare capping on its services.
+This was a major step forward that recognised that the way people work, and therefore travel, has changed – a trend that now looks set to accelerate.

-The 1,600-vehicle company has already been using our transit data engine to take the guesswork out of an unprecedented series of network recasts following the easing of the lockdown.
-It has deployed the SwiftMetrics network analysis platform and SwiftSchedule timetable optimization technology across its entire network to optimize services and accurately match vehicle supply with ridership.
+The 1,600-vehicle company has already been using our bus data engine to take the guesswork out of an unprecedented series of network recasts following the easing of the lockdown.
+It has deployed the SwiftMetrics network analysis platform and SwiftSchedule timetable optimisation technology across its entire bus network to optimise services and accurately match vehicle supply with passenger demand.

-“SwiftMetrics helps us deliver the best possible service because we can quickly analyze trends and probe demand, vehicle speeds and identify problem locations,” Foster explains.
-“Meanwhile, SwiftSchedule enables us to complete the analysis of running times in hours rather than days or weeks.
-These products will help us to optimize our bus network, for the short, medium, and long-term.”
+“SwiftMetrics helps us deliver the best possible service because we can quickly analyse trends and probe demand, vehicle speeds and identify problem locations,” Foster explains.
+“Meanwhile, SwiftSchedule enables us to complete analysis of running times in hours rather than days or weeks.
+These products will help us to optimise our bus network, for the short, medium and long-term.”

-"SwiftMetrics helps us deliver the best possible service because we can quickly analyze trends and probe demand, vehicle speeds, and identify problem locations.
-Meanwhile, SwiftSchedule enables us to complete the analysis of running times in hours rather than days or weeks."
+"SwiftMetrics helps us deliver the best possible service because we can quickly analyse trends and probe demand, vehicle speeds and identify problem locations.
+Meanwhile, SwiftSchedule enables us to complete analysis of running times in hours rather than days or weeks."

 Foster sees big potential for big data.
 “It's really, really exciting,” he enthuses.
 “We've always used data to quite a degree.
 We still use ETM (electronic ticket machine) data, that's still a useful tool as well.
 So this is a further development of what I think we've done for quite a long time.
 But obviously the big data thing is bringing in probably a greater element of forecast potential and looking at other factors that influence or are likely to influence demand, such as the weather or one-off events and so on.”

-He thinks that big data will quickly embed itself in the transit sector in the same way that previous technologies have.
+He thinks that big data will quickly embed itself in the bus industry in the same way that previous technologies have.
 “It's difficult to see that it won't become embedded in how we do things going forward,” he says.
-“It's like computerized scheduling.
+“It's like computerised scheduling.
 No one can seriously see that going away now and everyone reverting to big sheets of graph paper and pencils.”

 NXWM’s bus capacity checker is now live on their website.
 You can experience it’s AI-driven predictions at nxswiftconnect.com.